 Exploration and discovery are a foundational part of the game, but the exact definition of “Exploration” is intentionally vague.
 Sometimes and adventure will take you far from home, but sometimes you’ll discover adventure right beneath your feet.

-While Dungeons and Dragons involves a lot of going to dangerous places and fighting the monsters which live there, you’ll often spend just as much time talking.
+While DnD involves a lot of going to dangerous places and fighting the monsters which live there, you’ll often spend just as much time talking.
 You’ll meet creatures as mundane as other humans and as fantastic as sentient mushroom people.
 While some of these creatures will be hostile and often violent, many are willing to sit down and talk to you rather than attempt to kill you on sight.
 An adventure might take you into the den of strange, cannibalistic lizardfolk, or it might take you to the halls of power, eating and drinking with kings and nobles.

 Combat can be hugely exciting.
 The thrill of eking out a victory while narrowly surviving!
 The triumphant feeling of defeating a great foe!
 The sense of strength and confidence as you carve a bloody path through hordes of implacable foes!
 Sweet, sweet victory!